 “The double tap didn’t actually happen until homeboy started running his mouth,” Russell said.

 The Special Operations unit recovered a treasure trove of intelligence documents from the sprawling compound, including the rumored lists of who was naughty and nice.
-The Naughty List contained the names of President Trump, Hillary Clinton, the Koch Brothers, and all 535 members of the U.S. Congress.
+The naughty side of The Naughty and Nice List contained the names of President Trump, Hillary Clinton, the Koch Brothers, and all 535 members of the U.S. Congress.
 There was an asterisk next to Trump’s name with the word “shithead” scribbled beside it in parentheses.

 Trump received a lump of coal once every year for Christmas until he turned 18, according to his autobiography.
 The six page book, which is called “Silver Spoon Mofo,” is written entirely in crayon.